-These documents can include:
+These documents include:

 - · Voter's Registration

-- · Washington State Driver's License
+- Washington State Driver's License

 - · Car Registration

 - Bank Account Statements

 - Federal Tax Return (required)

 Students wishing to change their residency classification must complete a residency questionnaire and provide necessary documentation.
-Application for reclassification prior to registration into classes is preferred.
 Residency reclassification must take place prior to the 30th calendar day of classes of the quarter residency is requested.
 Documentation received after the 30th calendar day will be considered for the following quarter.

 Special tuition allowances may apply to some eligible non-citizens, Washington higher education employees and to military personnel and their dependents.
-For further information, contact the Student Records Office.
+For further information, visit the Residency webpage.

-Tuition & Fees 2023-24
+Tuition & Fees 2025-26